etclabscore/core-geth/docs/JSON-RPC-API/modules/personal.md

 	}
 	return SubmitTransaction(ctx, s.b, signed)
 }// SendTransaction will create a transaction from the given arguments and
-// tries to sign it with the key associated with args.To.
+// tries to sign it with the key associated with args.From.
 If the given passwd isn't
 // able to decrypt the key it fails.

 ```
-<a href="https://github.com/ethereum/go-ethereum/blob/master/internal/ethapi/api.go#L379" target="_">View on GitHub →</a>
+<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L374" target="_">View on GitHub →</a>
 </p>
 </details>